 Watch: 'Incredibly dangerous' level crossing moments

-Network Rail has released video showing what it says is "incredibly dangerous" behaviour at several level crossings in Worcestershire this year.
+Network Rail has released video showing what it says is "incredibly dangerous" behaviour at several level crossings in Worcestershire.

 The footage includes dog walkers posing with their pets and young children playing on the rails.

-Network Rail says nearly 50 cases of misuse have been either reported by train drivers or recorded by hidden cameras in Worcestershire and the West Midlands so far in 2023.
+Network Rail says nearly 50 cases of misuse have been either reported by train drivers or recorded by hidden cameras in Worcestershire and the West Midlands this year.